dan-leo/masters/thesis/v8/3_design.md

 [](C:\GIT\masters\thesis\images\techno2.png)

 \begin{figure}[ht]
-  \subfloat[At 20dB attenuation, the data is more spread across 350 - 1000ms with a mean of 793.4ms and a tail that extends to over 4500ms in ECL 2.
+  \subfloat[In Technopark, at 20dB attenuation, the data is more spread across 350 - 1000ms with a mean of 793.4ms and a tail that extends to over 4500ms in ECL 2, RSRP -107 dBm.
 Any more attenuation and the signal is lost.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering